HOPE Charitable Trust: Work and activities

-During the COVID 19 Pandemic, HOPE launched 'Back to Home' program and helped stranded people to come back home - including nurses and students.
+During the COVID 19 Pandemic, HOPE launched the 'Back to Home' program and helped stranded people to come back home - including nurses and students.
 The volunteers arranged for smartphones, laptops and internet connection for underprivileged students for uninterrupted education and sanitary pads for menstrual hygiene.
 A dress bank was set up by the organization to support with clothes apart from food and medicine related assistance.
 Prior to this, HOPE had helped those in need during the floods as well.

 H.O.P.E is now a family of volunteers ranging from IT professionals, doctors, police officers, architects, MBA students, and various other college students.